Technofreakcritic/Nmap_scanner/README.md

   - Run Port Scan
   - Run Nmap Vuln Scan

+Additionally all results will be saved in HTML, XML and Ping List folder respectively for easier navigation.

 All process can be run seperately or simultaneously depending on the user's choice of input